mleipnik-sogeti/AutomationProject/README.md

 # Tutorial:
 For those who have not used git before, git is a version control solution that help to coordinate collaboration on code across many different users.
 Github is a service that hosts git repositories to allow users to access and distribute their code and even more easily collaborate on code.

-There are several great resources for learning git such as https://learngitbranching.js.org/ which can offer a through visual explanation of how get works.
+There are several great resources for learning git such as https://learngitbranching.js.org/ which can offer a through visual explanation of how git works.

 To start working on this project you will first need to clone the repository.
 This can be done in a GUI or using the git clone <url> command.
 This will create a local version to work on.